JuroOravec/crawlee-one/docs/playbook-07-caching.md

 >
 >   However, for websites like Facebook, Instagram, LinkedIn, and others, which sort posts by custom metrics and not necessarily by age, this strategy would not work!
 >
->   On pages where this does not hold, we should NOT call the `RequestQueue.drop()`, because we cannot ensure that there aren't any not-yet-seen entries in the remaining queue.
+>   On pages where this does not hold, we should NOT call the `RequestQueue.clear()`, because we cannot ensure that there aren't any not-yet-seen entries in the remaining queue.
 >
 > - The setup assumed NO concurrency. if you had multiple instances of the scraper processing Requests, one scraper may "jump" ahead, and come across "old" entries sooner than before all "not-yet-seen" entries are processed.
-So our setup may break, and you would need to configure a more heuristic way of detecting when to call `RequestQueue.drop()`.
+So our setup may break, and you would need to configure a more heuristic way of detecting when to call `RequestQueue.clear()`.
 E.g. to call it after 10-20 entries have been marked as "already-seen".
 >
 > - The setup assumed that the order in which requests are taken from the RequestQueue is the same order with which we've enqueued them.
 >